handiko/Arduino-RFpainter/README.md

 # Arduino RFpainter - Abusing FMCW to Paint Cats on Your Spectrogram
-A few years ago, a guy who owns GitHub username [drmpeg](https://github.com/drmpeg) wrote a nice gnuradio block which is called [gr-painter](https://github.com/drmpeg/gr-paint).
+A few years ago, [drmpeg](https://github.com/drmpeg) wrote a nice gnuradio block which is called [gr-painter](https://github.com/drmpeg/gr-paint).
 This block works very well and I had some fun with it.
-Now, I don’t have SDR which can transmit anymore, only receive (an el-cheapo RTL SDR dongle) and I want to do that again, so, I can’t.
+Now, I don’t have SDR which can transmit anymore, only receive (an el-cheapo RTL SDR dongle), and I want to with gr-painter again, so, I can’t.
 I have some AD9851 DDS modules lying around, so I decided to implement an FMCW version of gr-painter (because I can’t figure out how to implement OFDM on the DDS module, yet).
-It won’t be as good as gr-painter (which is using OFDM) but it's good enough for me.
-Sure enough, the DDS module is controlled using Arduino UNO and some rather simple code.
+It won’t be as good as gr-painter does (which is using OFDM) but it's good enough for me.
+Sure, the DDS module is controlled using an Arduino UNO and some rather simple code.

 *Note, FMCW : Frequency Modulated Continuous Wave, OFDM : Orthogonal Frequency Division Multiplexing*